leblancd/kube-v6/README.md

 The kubelet is now restarting every few seconds, as it waits in a crashloop for kubeadm to tell it what to do.

-## Modify kubelet Startup Config to Use IPv6 Service Address for kube-dns on Kubernetes Minions
+## Configure the kube-dns Kubernetes service address in kubelet startup config
 When the kubelet systemd service is started up, it needs to know what nameserver address that it will be configuring in the /etc/resolv.conf file of every pod that it starts up.
 Since kube-dns provides DNS service within the cluster, the nameserver address configured in pods needs to be the Kubernetes service address of kube-dns.

 By default, when kubeadm is installed, the kubelet service is configured for the default IPv4 service address of 10.96.0.10 via a --cluster-dns setting in the /etc/systemd/system/kubelet.service.d/10-kubeadm.conf file.
 But for a Kubernetes cluster running in IPv6-only mode, the kube-dns service address will be the :10 address in the Kubernetes service CIDR.
 For example, for the Kubernetes service CIDR shown in the example topoogy above, the kube-dns service address will be: